Chris-Robertson/100-days-of-code/log.md

 **Thoughts**: I'm feeling pretty prepared for the bootcamp starting in a week.
 I'm glad I made it through the JS stuff.
 It was a good refresher.
 I really do like JavaScript.
 It feels similar to Python 3.

 I've noticed that now I am starting to learn Vim, when I have to use an different editor it feels so slow and cumbersom.
 The inline editor on FreeCodeCamp, for example.

+### Day 10: January 6, Monday

+**Today's Progress**: It was a slow day.
+After work I had to make a map and didn't have much time for coding.
+I checked the curriculum for the bootcampand it looks like they use Sublime Text.
+I got the Wes Bos Sublime Power User book and started looking at it.

+**Thoughts**: I think I would rather use Vim, but I also recognise that it's important to try out all the editors, so I'll give Sublime a good crack.
+It looks like you can use Vim style controls with it, which would be good.

+**Link(s) to work**
+1.

+### Day 11: January 7, Tuesday

+**Today's Progress**: Started working through Zed Shaw's "Learn Ruby The Hard Way".
+Played around with Sublime a bit more (but I'm still using Vim to type this...).

+**Thoughts**: LRTHW starts pretty slow, it's designed to be usable by complete beginners, but I'm moving through it pretty fast and I think Zed's little insights into things are great.

+**Link(s) to work**
+1.